 The Freedom Ride received substantial publicity and raised public awareness of racial discrimination in Australia, strengthening the Indigenous civil rights campaigns that followed.

-In 1967, after ten years of campaigning, the Australian government held a referendum to change the Australian Constitution; removing two negative references to Indigenous people, and giving the Commonwealth the power to legislate for Indigenous Australians.
+In 1967, after ten years of campaigning, the Australian government held a referendum to change the Australian Constitution; amending two parts that excluded Aboriginal and Torres Strait Islander people.

-90% of the Australian population voted in favour of these changes, indicating a positive shift in mainstream attitudes towards Indigenous peoples.
+90% of the Australian population voted in favour of these changes, indicating a positive shift in mainstream attitudes towards First Nations people.
 The 1967 Referendum has come to symbolise the broader struggle for Indigenous social justice fought over these decades.